XOR19/XScript/README.md

 XScript
 =======

-A script language developed for the Minecraft mod PowerCraft
+A script language developed for the Minecraft Mod "PowerCraft"